-Coconut Chutney is a popular South Indian chutney recipe which is generally served with everyday meals.
-Whether it is dosa, idli, uttapam or Appe, this chutney compliments each dish perfectly.
-As the name already suggests, coconut pulp is the main component of this chutney which is seasoned using different spices & fresh curry leaves.
+Coconut Chutney is a popular South Indian condiment served with dosa, idli, uttapam or appe etc. As the name also suggests, coconut is the main ingredient of this chutney which is blended with green chillies, ginger, peanuts etc & is finally tempered with mustard seeds (rai), curry leaves.

-Traditionally this chutney is made by scraping the pulp from fresh coconut🌴but in this post we will be making it using desiccated coconut.
-It is basically grated and dried form of coconut with longer shelf life.
-If you dont have fresh coconut available near you or dont have the time to go through the tedious process of breaking & scraping the coconut then this recipe will come handy.
-I have learnt this recipe from my nani and it comes out yummy everytime.
-The best part about this coconut chutney is it is so easy & quick to make.
+Traditionally this chutney is made by scraping the pulp from fresh coconut but in this post we will be making it with desiccated coconut powder which is dehydrated or dry coconut with longer shelf life.
+If you don’t have fresh coconut or don’t have the time to go through the tedious process of breaking & scraping the coconut then you will definitely love this instant chutney recipe.

 - Moong Dal Idli (No Fermentation)